chimney regulations and laws in colorado

 Construction Rules Must adhere to the 2015 International Building Code (IBC).

-Maintenance Annual inspections are recommended, covering flue and firebox soundness.
+Maintenance Annual inspections are recommended to assess the soundness of the flue and firebox.

 Inspection Required for annual functionality checks.